-If you live with anxiety or insomnia, a supplement like GABA may be more appealing than a prescription drug.
+If you live with anxiety or insomnia, a supplement like GABA may be appealing.
 But it may be a good idea to learn more about it first.

-Some supplements may mimic these chemicals.
-So, when you aren’t feeling your best mentally or physically, they may seem like an appealing option.
+Some supplements may mimic natural chemicals in your body.
+So, when you aren’t feeling your best mentally or physically, they may seem like a good option.

 When it comes to substances like GABA supplements, you may have a variety of questions:

 - can supplements really take the place of what your body makes naturally?

 A health professional may be the best source of information to answer these questions.
 It may also be a good idea to learn more about what GABA neurons do in your brain.